Logical Delete Support

 - Method 1: Set a default value for the logical delete field in the database.

-- Method 2: Manually set the logical delete field value before inserting data.
+- Method 2: Manually set the value of the logical delete field before inserting data.

 - Method 3: Use MyBatis-Plus’s auto-fill feature.

-2. What to Do If the Auto-Fill Feature Fails for Delete Interfaces?
+2. What to Do When the Delete Interface Auto-fill Feature Fails?

 - Method 1: Use the